mauricedb/presentation-buddy/README.md

 - `presentation-buddy.delay`: Delay (in ms) between keys entered.
 Defaults to 100ms.
 - `presentation-buddy.randomness`: Randomness (in ms) between keys entered.
 Defaults to 25ms.
+- `presentation-buddy.waitInsteadOfTyping`: Default array of strings which indicate a pause when typing chunks from a file.
+- `presentation-buddy.waitAfterTyping`: Default array of strings which indicate a pause when typing chunks from a file.
+- `presentation-buddy.skipLinesContaining`: Default array of strings indicating lines to skip when typing chunks from a file.
+- `presentation-buddy.waitAfterNewLine`: controls whether to pause after each new line when typing chunks from a file.

 ## Instructions